CSE232-MSU/CSE232/setup/setup_windows.md

 If you setup the debugger (the section below), you can compile and run in a single mouse-click.
 We'll be talking more about the compilation command and what you can do with it, though, so it's best to be familiar with both.

+**Note**: I _strongly_ recommend you setup the debugger now, and use it to your advantage throughout this course.
+It is incredibly helpful once you get the hang of it.

 ## Debugging C++ in VSCode

 You should be familiar with an IDE debugger from your previous programming class (CSE 231 or an equivalent prerequisite).
 [If you aren't, please read through this tutorial](../debugging_guide.html) (it's in Python, but the same core principles apply).